elvis-maradzike/cas-tn/README.md

 Makefile provided.

 Then: make
-This compiles the CAS-TN source code and generates an object file (src/particle\_ansatz.o)
+This compiles the CAS-TN source code, creating an object file (src/particle\_ansatz.o).

-This also generates executables in tests/ that can be run as tests for this library.
+This also compiles source code in /tests, then:

+Links the object files to the ExaTN library, generating executables that can be run on any appropriate computing plaform.